 Are the Gods crazy?
 Outlier Cartel has crash landed its cargo from all around the world right here on the Shaky Isles.
-The natives have gone wild for this lager trouvé, a dry japanese style lager made from salubrious brown rice, German braumalz and 2 types of organic hops from beautiful British Columbia, then brewed with rain water from west Auckland.
+The natives have gone wild for this lager trouvé, a dry japanese style lager made from salubrious brown rice, German braumalz and 2 types of organic hops from beautiful British Columbia, then brewed with rain water from West Auckland.
 Discover the clean, crisp taste of Cargo Cult that beckons those long fine spells and primordial nights of summertime!

 Featuring Mt Hood and Hallertau Hops from Lillooet BC from our friends at Hoohhops.com.
 ABV 4.5%

 This beer came about after many a conversation at our favourite Japanese ‘soul food’ restaurant in Auckland, Genta.
-While contemplating life over tempura, gyoza and cool crisp glass of Orion, we said to ourselves – we’ve gotta make a rice beer.
+While contemplating life over tempura, gyoza and cool crisp glasses of Orion, we said to ourselves – we’ve gotta make a rice beer.
 However good things take time.

 Nearly a year later, we saw a documentary on the Melanesian Cargo Cults, followed by the timeless classic ‘The God’s must be Crazy‘.
-We imagined what it be like if a transport plane full Outlier kegs crashed on a remote island full of previously un-contacted natives – how would they react?
-With that concept in mind, we embarked creating a beer that would be both worth of a cargo cult and show that gods may have a few too many toys in the attic!
+We imagined what it be like if a transport plane full of Outlier kegs crashed on a remote island full of previously un-contacted natives – how would they react?
+With that concept in mind, we embarked on creating a beer that would be both worthy of a cargo cult and show that the gods may have a few too many toys in the attic!

 Cheers!
 Carlos, Mark & Alvin